-The IPPE sequence allows students the opportunity to observe and practice a variety of professional activities in multiple settings, including inpatient, outpatient, and research.
+The IPPE sequence allows students the opportunity to observe and practice a variety of professional activities in multiple settings, including inpatient and community pharmacy.

-While at a IPPE rotation site, students must abide by the rules, regulations and policies of the facility.
+While at an IPPE rotation site, students must abide by the rules, regulations and policies of the facility.
 Students may not be financially compensated for activities performed during their rotations.

 All students must maintain updated immunization records as well as liability insurance as outlined by the School of Pharmacy and Pharmaceutical Sciences to engage in IPPE rotation sites experiences.